AI Agent Architecture: The Trust Boundary Model

 It is a boundary-control issue.

-The Agent Trust Boundary Model turns that idea into an AI agent architecture lens.
+The Agent Trust Boundary Model turns prompt-injection defense into an architecture question:

 Frequently Asked Questions About AI Agent Architecture